 Ingredients for Pickled Jalapenos

 - Jalapeno Peppers – At least a pound, washed and free of soft spots and blemishes

 - Water – Use tap water, but do not use chlorinated water.
 Chlorinated water will kill the natural bacteria needed for fermentation.
 Use bottled water or filter the water if necessary.

 - Distilled White Vinegar (5% acidity) – Distilled white vinegar is clear and colorless vinegar made by fermenting grains.
 This is what preserves the jalapenos.
 The aroma is softer than regular vinegar.
 While it still has a tart acid flavor, it isn’t as strong and it does not affect the color of fruits and vegetables.

 - Salt – pickling salt, kosher, or sea salt work best for pickling.
 Don’t use iodized table salt, which has anti-caking agents that can make pickling liquid cloudy, and can also change the color and taste.
 [READ MORE]

-- Sugar – light sweetness from the sugar offsets the punch of the heat of the jalapeno and pungent taste of the garlic.
+- Sugar – light sweetness from the sugar offsets the punch of the heat of the jalapeno and the pungent taste of the garlic.
 It is best to use white sugar because it doesn’t mask the rest of the pickling flavors.
 While honey, agave, or flavored simple syrup can also be added to the brine.
 However, anything darker than cane sugar will affect the color and change the taste of the final product.